joby-lol/php-context/README_advanced.md

 ctx_execute('processUser');
 ```

-## IncludeGuard services
+## PathGuard services

-The Context Injection library provides an `IncludeGuard` interface that can be used to check whether a given file is
+The Context Injection library provides a `PathGuard` interface that can be used to check whether a given file is
-allowed to be included.
-By default, this is used in the `Invoker` as a mechanism for preventing the inclusion of
+allowed to be used for various purposes.
+By default, this is used in the `Invoker` under the name `IncludeGuard` as a
-untrusted files.
-The interface is a single `check($filename)` method that returns a boolean indicating whether the file
+mechanism for preventing the inclusion of untrusted files.
+The interface is a single `check($filename)` method that
-is allowed to be included.
-You can implement your own `IncludeGuard` service to customize the behavior, or you can use
+returns a boolean indicating whether the file is allowed to be used.
+You can implement your own `PathGuard` services
-the `DefaultIncludeGuard` service that provides simple allow/deny lists of allowed files and/or folders.
+to customize the behavior, or you can use the `DefaultReadGuard`, `DefaultWriteGuard` and `DefaultIncludeGuard`
+that provide basic management by allowing/denying directories and full path names.

-The `IncludeGuard` interface is intended as a general-purpose mechanism for preventing untrusted code from being
+The `PathGuard` interface is intended as a general-purpose mechanism for preventing untrusted code from being
 included, and may also be used by other services if they need to check whether a file is allowed to be
 included/executed.